Composition operators on Sobolev spaces and Ball's classes

-It means that that topological mappings of Ball's classes are absolutely continuous with respect to capacity and an image of a cavitation of $q$-capacity zero ("singular" set) in a body $\Omega$ has $1$-capacity zero (also "singular" set) in $\widetilde{\Omega}$ and can not lead to the body breaking upon these deformations.
+This means that topological mappings of Ball's classes are absolutely continuous with respect to capacity and an image of cavitation of $q$-capacity zero ("singular" set) in a body $\Omega$ has $1$-capacity zero (also "singular" set) in $\widetilde{\Omega}$ and can not lead to the body breaking upon these deformations.
 So, the cavitation can be characterized in capacitary terms.
-As a consequence we obtain characterization of cavitations in the terms of the Hausdorff measure: for every set $E\subset{\Omega}$ such that $\cp_q(E;\Omega)=0$, $1\leq q\leq n$, the Hausdorff measure $H^{n-1}(\varphi(E))=0$.
+As a consequence we obtain characterization of cavitations in terms of the Hausdorff measure: for every set $E\subset{\Omega}$ such that $\cp_q(E;\Omega)=0$, $1\leq q\leq n$, the Hausdorff measure $H^{n-1}(\varphi(E))=0$.